EleutherAI/gpt-neox/README.md

 ### Optimizers

 - NeoX supports Adam, CPUAdam, 1-Bit Adam, SM3 and madgrad_wd optimizers, as well as Deepspeed's [Zero Redundancy Optimizer](https://www.deepspeed.ai/features/#the-zero-redundancy-optimizer).
-Use the `optimizer` field and (if applicable) `zero_optimization` field to configure your optimizer.
+Use the `optimizer` and (if applicable) `zero_optimization` fields to configure your optimizer.

 - **Zero Redundancy Optimizer (ZeRO):**